-The contractor shall install a zone-reporting, fence-mounted perimeter intrusion detection system (PIDS).
+The contractor shall install a ranging, fence-mounted perimeter intrusion detection system (PIDS).
 The system shall detect and locate intruders that attempt to cut, climb, or lift the fence fabric.
-The system shall also be capable of protecting wall structures against climbing, scaling, or ladder-based intrusion attempts.

 The detection sensors shall consist of fiber optic cables.
 The cables shall connect to a signal processing module that detects and locates attempted intrusions by analyzing the changes in reflected energy that occur as a result of minute vibrations in the sensor cables.